 On May 11, the new pay model went into effect in Denver and some other markets.
 That allowed me to get a first hand look at what it would look like.

-I have a few screen shots of some of the offers – ignore the chicken scratches where I write in the straight line distance measurements (thank you Google Maps) – I copied in the pay summary for each delivery at the bottom and wrote in what the old pay model would have been.
+Ignore the chicken scratches where I write in the straight line distance measurements (thank you Google Maps) – I copied in the pay summary for each delivery at the bottom and wrote in what the old pay model would have been.

 This was a double order – on this one, pay was higher overall than it would have been under the old model, by 85 cents

 This too paid slightly better.
 So far I've noticed $4.53 pop up a few times.

 I work downtown a lot so typically have shorter distance deliveries.
 This one was a bit longer, so I was curious if I'd see much difference.
 This too came in slightly higher.

 Speaking of distance, this was the longest drive of the day.
 3.4 miles as the crow flies, of course a bit longer with real distance.
 It did pay a little bit less, making me think that maybe the distance component is a little lower paying.